dimidagd/ultralytics_dotav2/evaluate/metrics/mape/README.md

 - evaluate
 - metric
 description: >-
-  Mean Absolute Percentage Error (MAPE) is the mean percentage error difference between the predicted and actual values.
+  Mean Absolute Percentage Error (MAP) is the mean percentage error difference between the predicted and actual values.
 ---

-# Metric Card for MAPE
+# Metric Card for MAP

 ## Metric Description

-Mean Absolute Error (MAPE) is the mean of the percentage error of difference between the predicted $x_i$ and actual $y_i$ numeric values:
+Mean Absolute Error (MAP) is the mean of the percentage error of difference between the predicted $x_i$ and actual $y_i$ numeric values:
 ![image](https://user-images.githubusercontent.com/8100/200005316-c3975d32-8978-40f3-b541-c2ef57ec7c5b.png)

 ## How to Use